lauringlab/variant_pipeline/README.md

 ## Dependencies

+Note : *Flux is the name of the computing core used by our lab at the Univeristy of Michigan.
+Some of the directions may be specific to those working on this platform*

 The pipeline comes with many of the required programs (bpipe and pycard); however, bowtie2, samtools and certain R  and python libraries are required by the variant calling.

 Note: *The R package deepSNV may need to be installed under your username on Flux.
 The other dependencies are simply added as modules.*